To add a text-based element to the score, use one of the following general methods:

 - Menu command: Add→Text allows you to choose from a range of text-based elements.

-- Workspace: Select a note and double-click an icon in one of the palettes; or, alternatively, drag a symbol from a palette onto the staff.
+- Workspace: Select a note and click an icon in one of the palettes (double-click in versions prior to 3.4); or, alternatively, drag a symbol from a palette onto the staff.
 E.g. Swing text, Tempo text etc.

 Notes: (1) The exact method depends on the type of text you are adding (see Text).
 (2) For general-purpose text boxes attached to staves, see Staff and system text.